davidrud135/Arithmetic_Mean/README.md

-# Arithmetic Mean (HTML Version)
+# Arithmetic Mean

-My program calculate arithmetic mean of given numbers.
+My program can calculate the arithmetic mean of the given numbers.

-Write numbers you need separating them by "space" and click Calculate or hit Enter.
+Write numbers you need separating them by "space" and click Calculate button or hit Enter.

 ## How to start
 There are 2 ways: